 We have facilities in Malaysia and China and our revenue comes from services from these locations, which are exposed to political, social and economic conditions.
-The on-going impact of trade disputes between the U.S. and China, fears of sluggish growth in both these countries may affect our performance.
+The on-going impact of trade disputes between the USA and China and the effects of the COVID-19 pandemic may affect our loading plans.